WEI-TEMETNOSCE/tex-diary/README.md

 # Research Diary System

-A streamlined LaTeX-based research diary system for creating, organizing, and compiling daily latex notes into both PDF documents and HTML blogs, with a minimal tag system for easy organization.
+A LaTeX-based research diary system for creating, organizing, and compiling daily latex notes into both PDF documents and HTML blogs, with a minimal tag system for easy organization.
 Note: The LaTeX-to-HTML blog conversion is functional but still under refinement.

 ## 🚀 Quick Start